 Seabirds-and-Seals offers you the ultimate wildlife experience on our 4-Star daily tours.
-We run two daily 3-hour trips around Bressay & Noss National Nature Reserve from April to October.
+We run two daily trips around Bressay & Noss National Nature Reserve from April through to October.
 You will get to enjoy Shetland's abundant Seabirds & Seals and the views are spectacular, giving you fantastic photographic opportunities with the awesome Noss cliffs in the background.

 If you take our tour - we guarantee a sensational experience.

 We are partially accessible for wheelchair users and can cater for anyone with other specific access requirements.

 Please get in touch if you require any further information about specific access or need advice on planning your tour with us.

 There is level access from the car park to:Picnic Area